forifchen/codechef-challenge-march/README.md

 # codechef-challenge-march

-comment main to execute tests
+comment main to execute tests calling make in the respective folder